5 Coffee News Stories That I Never Want To Read About Ever Again

 #3 Anything Starbucks is Up To

 At the time of this writing, the Starbucks Corporation is worth $40 Billion (USD).
-Even though they are massively wealthy, they have figured out a way to get millions of dollars in free marketing.
-Every month or so they send out a press release about something they are up to and lazy reporters everywhere rearrange the words and publish it as “news”.
-Meanwhile, small independent coffee businesses with no marketing budgets that are doing far more innovative stuff with coffee can barely get a mention in their neighborhood blog.
+Even though they are massively wealthy, they have figured out how to get millions of dollars in free marketing.
+Every month or so, they send out a press release about something they are up to, and lazy reporters everywhere rearrange the words and publish it as “news”.
+Meanwhile, small independent coffee businesses with no marketing budgets doing far more innovative stuff with coffee can barely get a mention in their neighborhood blog.

-The latest Starbucks “news” story several people have sent me is about some $7 cup of coffee.
+Several people have sent me the latest Starbucks “news” story about some $7 cup of coffee.
 Boring.
-In 2008, independent coffee shops were charging between $9 and $15 for a cup of Panama Esmeralda.
+In 2008, independent coffee shops charged between $9 and $15 for a cup of Panama Esmeralda.
 Yeah, that is where independent coffee was four years ago.
-They were seeking out the highest quality micro-lots and paying top dollar for those beans.
+They sought the highest quality micro-lots and paid top dollar for those beans.
 Only for them, it wasn’t a marketing gimmick.
-Their mission was to push the envelope in coffee quality and it is something they continue to do.
+Their mission was to push the envelope in terms of coffee quality, which they continue to do.

 Please don’t send me any news items related to Starbucks*.
 When I look back at my coffee education, I consider them to be middle school at best.
-The reason INeedCoffee exists is to empower coffee drinkers to make better coffee at home.
-There are tutorials on this site that will teach you how to brew and roast coffee that is superior to anything Starbucks is capable of doing.
+INeedCoffee exists to empower coffee drinkers to make better coffee at home.
+Tutorials on this site will teach you how to brew and roast coffee, which is superior to anything Starbucks can do.

 * This also extends to Tully’s, Dunkin Donuts, Mcdonald’s, or any other publicly traded corporation that sells coffee.